R3ap3r0fS0uls/Daedalus/README.md

+# Installation Instructions
+* At the moment you'll have to compile the mod and mod loader yourself.
+* Install Visual Studio and open the DaedalusLoader folder and then open Daedalus.sln in visual studio.
+* Click the green arrow at the top of the visual studio window.
+Also, disregard the error related to not being able to open dll.
+* Now open DaedalusLoader/x64/Release in file explorer, then copy the contents and past them into (Icarus-Root)/Icarus/Binaries/Win64.
+* Then, in that same folder, create a folder and call it "mods", then copy KeepLoadout.dll from the 64x folder into it.
+* Now you should be abe to start the game and see "Core Mod Created: KeepLoadout", in the DaedalusLoader console window.

 # Daedalus
 A modloader for [Icarus](https://store.steampowered.com/app/1149460/ICARUS/) for blueprint and C++ based mods.
 Still heavily under construction, see below for proper accredidation and info.